 What to do if you think your child needs help If your child has not been identified and you feel they need additional support.

-- Speak to your child's class teacher or Early years practitioner
+- Speak to your child's class teacher

 - Express your concerns, depending on your child’s needs, the teacher will: